Sandy River Gorge

 The Sandy River Gorge is an Oregon classic; the river twists its way through a dark, mossy, Tolkein-esque gorge with some fairly challenging and sometimes intimidating drops.
 This section is a great place for aspiring class four boaters to get a feel for harder whitewater without a lot of commitment; all of the large drops in the gorge are easy to scout and/or portage.

 A good minimum is about 2000 cfs on the Sandy internet Gauge at Bull Run.

 Note: This river is not for inexperienced boaters.
 As with any whitewater, you are responsible for your own safety

 Put-in (GPS:45o24.481’N, 122o14.082’W)

 From the take-out at Revenue Bridge, drive north on Ten Eyck Road for 100 yards and stay straight at the next intersection and continuing on SE Marmot Rd for about 4.3 miles.
 Turn right on this gravel road and follow it downhill for about 1.3 miles.
 Reach the put-in downstream of ’64 Logjam rapid by hiking down the closed road about 50 yards and turning onto a trail on the left just before the road turns right.
 The trail divides and ends at two possible, steep trails down to the river.

-There is also a trail down to the river just above '64 Logjam rapid.
-To reach this trail continue on the main road to the next gravel road to the east on the right.
+There is also a trail down to the river just above ’64 Logjam rapid.
+To reach this trail continues on the main road to the next gravel road to the east on the right.
 The trail begins at the end of this road.